 At Bowling Green Academy, White Rose Maths (WRM) assessment materials are used to assess and track progress.
 At the beginning of each new unit of work, a baseline assessment will inform teachers of those pupils who will need to be challenged through reasoning, problem-solving and extension work.
-The assessments are repeated at the end of the unit in order to monitor progress.
+A unit assessment is also undertaken as each unit ends to monitor progress.
 At the end of each term, WRM end of term assessments are used to monitor progress and used to inform teachers in their assessments.
+Each term, teachers record assessments on Arbor.
+End of year expectation criteria is used to support the teacher assessment.